tonganknight/React-resume/README.md

 ## installation

 There is no installation needed!
-Go to https://react-malachi.herokuapp.com/#about to see a live demo of the site.
+Go to malachi.alusa.me to see a live demo of the site.

 ## Usage